adamjgrant/fluxplayer/README.md

   'START': {
     'role': (The role of the AI),
     'prompt': (The prompt, either a string or a function that takes the data dict as an argument), 'events': (A list of events.
-See the next section), 'data': (The session data.
-Optional.
-Will set it to the previous value by default), }
+See the next section) }
 }
 ```